travis-ci/docs-travis-ci-com/user/open-source-on-travis-ci-com.md

 Currently, open source repositories that were private in any time in their history may be added to `travis-ci.com`.
 The option to migrate to `travis-ci.com` for active open source repositories that were always open source will come soon.

-Repositories may also be migrated without their build history immediately.
+Repositories may also be migrated without their build history or build settings (including environment variables) immediately.
 Please contact support [support@travis-ci.com](mailto:support@travis-ci.com?Subject=Open%20Source%20on%20travis-ci.com%20-%20Repository%20Migration) and include "Repository Migration" somewhere in the subject line, and the name of the repository in your email.

 ## Existing Private Repositories on travis-ci.com